Year of Call 1994 Year of Silk 2008

 Re JP Fatal Accident Inquiry, 2017: Represented local authority in Inquiry into death of care provider

-Re Billy Wright Inquiry, 2005 - 2010: Public inquiry into alleged state collusion in the murder of a prominent paramilitary prisoner, and the management of the Maze prison.
+Re Billy Wright Inquiry, 2005 - 2010: Public inquiry (under the Inquiries Act 2005) into alleged state collusion in the murder of a prominent paramilitary prisoner, and the management of the Maze prison.
 Vetted to highest level (DV)

 Health and Safety/Regulatory